ev2900/OpenSearch_Log_Analytics/workshop/content/collect-log-cloud-watch/2_Enviorment_Set_Up/_index.en.md

 ![open_search_dashboard](/images/open-search-log-analytics/IAM_4.PNG)

 4. You will be prompted to log in.
 Using the user name and password you created during the OpenSearch deployment, log in
-5. If an additonal pop up window is present after login asking about data upload click on **Explore on my own**
+5. If an additional pop up window is present after login asking about data upload click on **Explore on my own**
-6. If an additonal pop up windows is present asking you to select your tenant select **Global** and click on **Confirm**
+6. If an additional pop up windows is present asking you to select your tenant select **Global** and click on **Confirm**

 You should now see a window that looks like this